programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-Save the index.html file, reload the browser and check the tori appear on site reload.
-However this change has broken the importation of the jar models so you will not see them.
+Save the `index.html` file, reload the browser and check the tori appear on site reload.
+However, this change has broken the importation of the jar models so you will not see them.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-12.png" alt="Five jars sit on green tori on a map of Papua." caption="Figure 12.
 Webpage with the jars sitting on tori." %}

 ### Start Jars at Random Positions

-To make the jars start in a random position above the map the [Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) method which generates a number between 0 and 1 will be used.
+To make the jars start in a random position above the map the [Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) method, which generates a number between 0 and 1, will be used.

 You will change the position.set values to ```x = Math.random() - 1```, ```y = 1.2```, and ```z = Math.random() * 0.5 - 0.3```.

 This means that all jars will appear at the same height (y = 1.2) but in random positions within a defined area:

-- along the x-axis, between -1 and 0 (slightly to the left of the scene), and
+- along the x-axis, between -1 and 0 (slightly to the left of the scene)
-- along the z-axis, within a range of 0.5m (from -0.3 to 0.2).
+- along the z-axis, within a range of 0.5m (from -0.3 to 0.2)

 These values were chosen to make the jars easy to reach and the instructions easy to read for a user in a VR setting.

-If you review Figure 3 you can see where the jars should appear in relation to the camera and map.
-You can adjust the code so they appear elsewhere if you think that would be better.
+If you review Figure 3, you can see where the jars should appear in relation to the camera and map.
+You can adjust the code so they appear elsewhere if that suits your purpose.

 The correct matching site will be stored in a userData variable.
-Before making this change, you may find it helpful to note or take a screenshot of where at least one of the jars should be placed.
+(Before making this change, you may find it helpful to note or take a screenshot of where at least one of the jars should be placed.)

-When creating the jars, you will now assign them a random starting position instead of
-placing them at their true (final) location.
+When creating the jars, instead of placing them at their true (final) location, assign them a random starting position.
 The true site is still stored (in userData) so that it can be used later to check whether the jar has been moved to the correct position.

 Within the ```createModel``` function, **find** the following code: